Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 Living with FSD every day changes how you think about Tesla.
 This isn't a company selling cars — it's a company training a neural network on billions of real-world miles.
 When you feel the system improve over the air, handle an unexpected situation, make a decision that feels almost human — you stop reading Tesla the way Wall Street reads it, and start reading it the way an engineer would.

 I'll be sharing real FSD driving experiences alongside market analysis.
-Because there's a gap between what people read about Tesla's autonomy progress and what it actually feels like from the driver's seat.
+Because there's a meaningful gap between what people read about Tesla's autonomy progress and what it actually feels like from the driver's seat.

 Tesla didn't just change how I get around.
 It fundamentally changed how I think about investing in technology.